hjstoff/nodesetexpr-expand/README.md

   literals only, it is not feasible to do so, with - in a regular expression parenthesised - repetitions of such (sub-)strings.
 The DNS norm that a single "label" of a nodename must be limited to a maximum of 63 characters is doable to specify by means of a regular expression only.
-For the DNS norm that the overall length limit, of 253 characters for a fully qualified domain name (FQDN) this is not the case, because both the number of labels and the length of each label can vary.
+For the DNS norm, that the overall length limit for a fully qualified domain name (FQDN) is 253 characters, this is not the case, because both the number of labels and the length of each label can vary.

 See ```hostname-regex.gawk```, this project's repository, for validation functions using